Amsterdam/mapproxy/README.md

 Creating a new Lufo year of tiles and service follow these steps:

 - Copy the aerial pictures (tif) to localhost
-- Run mapserver/lufopyramids.sh (see comments in file)
+- Run [lufopyramids.sh in mapserver repo](https://github.com/Amsterdam/mapserver/blob/master/tools/lufopyramids.sh) (see comments in file)
 - Start mapserver docker
 - Run mapproxy docker: